Scottish Reformation: Pre-Reformation Scotland

-Pre-Reformation Church
+Pre-Reformation church

 Structure

-Christianity spread in Scotland from the sixth century, with evangelisation by Irish-Scots missionaries and, to a lesser extent, those from Rome and England.
+Christianity spread in Scotland from the 6th century, with evangelisation by Irish-Scots missionaries and, to a lesser extent, those from Rome and England.
 The church in Scotland attained clear independence from England after the Papal Bull of Celestine III (Cum universi, 1192), by which all Scottish bishoprics except Galloway became formally independent of York and Canterbury.
 The whole Ecclesia Scoticana, with individual Scottish bishoprics (except Whithorn/Galloway), became the "special daughter of the see of Rome".
 It was run by special councils made up of all the Scottish bishops, with the bishop of St Andrews emerging as the most important figure.
-The administration of parishes was often given over to local monastic institutions in a process known as appropriation.
-By the time of the Reformation in the mid-sixteenth century 80 per cent of Scottish parishes were appropriated, leaving few resources for the parish clergy.
+The administration of parishes was often given to local monastic institutions in a process known as appropriation.
+By the time of the Reformation in the mid-16th century 80% of Scottish parishes were appropriated, leaving few resources for the parish clergy.

 In 1472 St Andrews became the first archbishopric in the Scottish church, to be followed by Glasgow in 1492.
 The collapse of papal authority in the Papal Schism (1378–1418) allowed the Scottish Crown to gain effective control of major ecclesiastical appointments within the kingdom.
 This de facto authority over appointments was formally recognised by the Papacy in 1487.
 The Crown placed clients and relatives of the king in key positions, including James IV's (r.
 1488–1513) illegitimate son Alexander Stewart, who was nominated as Archbishop of St. Andrews at the age of 11.
 This practice strengthened royal influence but it also made the Church vulnerable to criticisms of venality and nepotism.
 Relationships between the Scottish Crown and the Papacy were generally good, with James IV receiving tokens of papal favour.